 Similar to a lot of things in technology, solving the Rubik's cube is best done by breaking it down into a series of smaller problems and progressively working towards completion.
-In solving the cube we will start off with the white face and progressively work towards the yellow face layer by layer.
-The white face will be solved in two steps, create a white cross, then in step two we will insert the white corners.
+In solving the cube we will start off with the top layer (the one with the white face) and progressively work towards the bottom layer (the one with the yellow face) layer by layer.
+The top layer will be solved in two steps, first create a white cross, then in step two we will insert the white corners.

 See if you can do this step intuitively (ie without using any algorithms).
 This is a good way to help build up your skill and familiarity with the cube.
 If you get stuck however read the advice below.

 In creating the white cross, it is essential that the white edge pieces are aligned so that their coloured side matches up with the corresponding coloured center pieces as in the diagram above.
 At this stage we don't need to worry at all about any of the other pieces so I've greyed them out.

 Start by holding the cube with both hands with the white face on top (identified by it's center panel being white).

 We will use the bottom layer (with yellow face) as a holding ground to manipulate our edge pieces before rotating them into position on the top layer.

 The white edge pieces will be in one of three possible locations.

 |On the top layer|

 |On the middle layer|

 For all of these, it doesn't matter the orientation of the edge piece (which side is white and which is coloured).
 We will fix that up in the next step if need be.